 If you can’t hold a wrench to save your life, find a friend that can and buy them lunch.
 As one of those friends I can tell you that food is acceptable payment.
 These tips will help you save more money in the long run.
 Enjoy!

 Alan Muise, a contributor to this blog, holds a Business Specialist technical degree, and is currently enrolled at the University of Central Florida’s College of Business.
-Alan, a former worship leader and youth pastor, currently serves as a volunteer college and young adult’s ministry coordinator at Aloma United Methodist Church, Florida.
+Alan is a former youth pastor and currently serves as the worship director at Aloma United Methodist Church in Winter Park, Florida.
 He is a wonderful husband, entrepreneur and risk taker.